-- 1. Follow the procedure in before working inside your computer. - NOTE: Ensure that you remove the security cable from the security-cable slot (if applicable).
+- 1. Follow the procedure in before working inside your computer. - i NOTE: Ensure that you remove the security cable from the security-cable slot (if applicable).

-The following images how the side covers and provide a visual representation of the removal procedure.
+The following images indicate the location of the side cover and provide a visual representation of the removal procedure.

-- 1. Slide the release latch to the right until your hear a click and slide the cover towards the back of the computer. - 2.
-Lift the side cover from the computer.
+- 1. Slide the release latch until your hear a click and slide the side cover towards the back of the computer. - 2.
+Lift the side cover from the chassis.